An Agentic Operationalization of DISARM for FIMI Investigation on Social Media: Introduction

 \section{Introduction}

-Foreign Information Manipulation and Interference (FIMI) is the term adopted by the EU’s External Action Service to describe state-sponsored disinformation and influence campaigns.
-Unlike generic “fake news,” FIMI is defined by coordinated malign behaviors often orchestrated by foreign actors with the intention of harming or destabilizing societies.
-Hostile actors are increasingly using Artificial Intelligence (AI) to supercharge their influence efforts.
-In addition to bots that amplify messages with inhuman speed, generative AI provides a low-cost option \cite{olejnik2025aipropagandafactorieslanguage} to create inauthentic content and increase the scale of FIMI activities \cite{EEAS2025}.
+Foreign Information Manipulation and Interference (FIMI) is the term adopted by the European Union's External Action Service (EEAS) to describe state-sponsored disinformation and influence campaigns.
+Unlike generic “fake news,” FIMI is characterized by coordinated malign behaviors, often orchestrated by foreign actors with the intention of harming or destabilizing societies.
+Hostile actors are increasingly using artificial intelligence (AI) to supercharge their influence efforts.
+In addition to bots that amplify messages at inhuman speeds, generative AI provides a low-cost option\cite{Olejnik2026} for creating inauthentic content and increasing the scale of FIMI activities, accounting for 27\% of incidents in 2025 analyzed by EEAS \cite{EEAS2026Report}.

 The Disinformation Analysis and Risk Management (DISARM) framework is an open-source taxonomy designed to standardize the identification and analysis of influence operations.
-The framework organizes the behaviors of threat actors into distinct Tactics, Techniques, and Procedures (TTPs), creating a common vocabulary for researchers, policymakers, and defenders.
-By systematically mapping the operational steps of a campaign, it facilitates cross-sector data sharing, enables more precise attribution of adversarial behaviors, and supports the development of evidence-based effective countermeasures against FIMI \cite{9830669}.
+The framework organizes threat actor behaviors into distinct tactics, techniques, and procedures (TTPs), creating a common vocabulary for researchers, policymakers, and defenders.
+By systematically mapping the operational steps of a campaign, it facilitates cross-sector data sharing, enables more precise attribution of adversarial behaviors, and supports the development of effective, evidence-based countermeasures against FIMI \cite{9830669}.

-Despite the analytical value of DISARM, operationalizing it at the social-media scale remains difficult.
-Mapping TTPs typically requires labor-intensive and expert-driven coding of large, multilingual, and rapidly evolving datasets.
+Despite the analytical value of DISARM, operationalizing it at social media scale remains difficult.
+Mapping TTPs typically requires labor-intensive, expert-driven coding of large, multilingual, and rapidly evolving datasets.
 This creates a gap between the conceptual promise of the framework and its day-to-day usability for timely detection, attribution, and response.

-Agentic AI constitutes a leap in artificial intelligence systems, evolving beyond static rules-based tools into autonomous systems, suitable for pursuing complex, open-ended goals with minimal human intervention.
-Characterized by advanced reasoning, adaptive decision-making, and the capacity to decompose high-level objectives into executable sub-tasks, Agentic AI can operate effectively within dynamic and unstructured environments \cite{10849561}.
+Agentic AI represents a leap in artificial intelligence, evolving beyond static, rule-based tools into autonomous systems capable of pursuing complex, open-ended goals with minimal human intervention.
+Characterized by advanced reasoning, adaptive decision-making, and the ability to decompose high-level objectives into executable sub-tasks, Agentic AI can operate effectively in dynamic and unstructured environments \cite{10849561}.